Plant-based chickballs, that is.

 1 1/2 to 2 tablespoons soy sauce (find a soy sauce without cancer-causing caramel coloring and MSG)

-1 ½ tablespoons of olive oil, plus more for cooking
+1 ½ tablespoons of organic extra virgin olive oil, plus more for cooking

-½ cup dry bread crumbs (or use 4 Wasa rye crisp crackers ground in a blender)
+½ cup dry bread crumbs or use rice crumbs (or 4 Wasa rye crisp crackers ground in a blender to make it gluten free)

-½ cup whole wheat flour or chickpea flour (if you use the wheat, you can call them wheatballs if that makes you feel better)
+½ cup whole wheat flour or chickpea flour for gluten free (if you use the wheat, you can call them wheatballs if that makes you feel better)

 ¼ cup of nutritional yeast (optional but consider this high protein/non-yeast source that is usually fortified with B12…a vitamin that is essential but is mostly found in animal products, so vegan should get it when they can I use Bragg’s, but there are lots of brands out there)